MattPinder/MastersProject/README.md

 * Transfer LATEST_filterPCRdupl_AB_15_20_uniq1_val_1.fq.gz and LATEST_filterPCRdupl_AB_15_20_uniq2_val_2.fq.gz
   * Transferring to Hebbe via `screen` on Hebbe
   * Check with Mats, but the sequence seems to appear in <0.2% of the 77m sequences...
+  * GENERATE MD5SUMS and copies these over too!
 * Check other datasets and transfer those if they're okay

+# 6 February 2018

+* Transferring _15_01, _15_17 and _15_20 datasets
+  * Generate and transfer md5sums as well
+  * Checking md5s for _15_01 - OK
+  * Checking md5s for _15_17 - OK
+  * Checking md5s for _15_20 - OK
+  * Still waiting for _16_07 and _16_15...

+  * Need to remove Nextera adapter from _16_15 ...
+Trim_Galore...

+  * Double-check the fastqc reports to ensure these are alright, and note when there are issues
+* Wait for _16_07 and _16_15 to finish, check, md5sum and transfer

+* _15_17 is fine

+* _15_01 + _15_20 may need additional trimming?

+* _16_07 ongoing...

+* _16_15 needs Nextera trimming using Trim_Galore

+NEED TO TRIM THESE ADAPTERS INSTEAD/AS WELL:
+* READ 1 - AGATCGGAAGAGCACACGTCTGAACTCCAGTCA
+* READ 2 - AGATCGGAAGAGCGTCGTGTAGGGAAAGAGTGT

+Rerunning _15_01 - Final_Test
+Running FastQC on raw _15_20 data...
+Rerunning deduplication + trimming of both Nextera adapter and reverse complement from both reads...
+* Running this as two separate trim_galore analyses; would be more efficient to run as a single cutadapt analysis but unsure of the required syntax - experiment later on

+The directories are getting incredibly cluttered; what can be deleted?

+Note - may have to target PARTS of each adapter sequence, to account for truncations

+_15_20 has no individual md5 files; need to recheck these...
+* Zipping and unzipping files could be causing this discrepancy

+* Need to generate .md5 checksums for UNZIPPED files; add a line into future SGE scripts to md5sum if the file is decompressed for e.g. PCR deduplication

+* _16_07 is taking so long because there are two datasets in there...

+* Continue RO5 transcriptome QC
+  * All jobs submitted to Annotation-2
+  * All jobs complete; check

+* Run preliminary corrected Chloro annotation

+* Check `screen` and finish md5 of unzipped fastq file(s)